 An easy-to-navigate site would usually embody the principles of hierarchy, simplicity, and consistency in their business website.
 Hierarchy is evident in how your contents are arranged in main and subcategories.
 On the other hand, simplicity and clarity are evident in how your system works.
 These two principles are easy steps to develop familiarization to your users.
 Familiarization on your website is a goal you might want to have if you want to increase your return on investments.
 Many customers make business with online brands they’re familiar with.

 Another technical aspect that you can invest in to improve UX is your website’s security.
 You can get a web host for this as they can have your site SSL certified.
+But that’s not all.
+You should also purchase software like Intruder, one of the most effective vulnerability scanning solutions.
+These programs can help you spot backdoors before the hackers do.
 Now that many transactions are done online, from shipping to purchasing, many websites require users to place their personal information and bank information, too.
 By ensuring that your website can keep payment transactions safe from hacking and other cybercrimes, customers won’t hesitate to do business with you.

 Users’ attention is also limited, and there are times, that many of them can get impatient if your website is taking a long time to load.
 On average, a website should have a maximum loading time of three seconds, and beyond that is unacceptable.
 There are many ways to optimize the speed of your website such as zipping files and removing useless plugins.
 You can also optimize the different components of your sites, including the images and texts, to help make its loading speed faster.
 Practices like minification and caching are also observed by many designers.